parvezi4/user-journey-api-tests-splyt/README.md

 - Test cases are located in `src/tests/api.test.ts`.
 You can define your API tests using Jest and Supertest.
 - Utility functions can be added to `src/utils/helpers.ts` to assist with test data setup and request handling.

+### Test Reports

+- JUnit test reports will be generated in `src/tests/junit.xml` whichi can be configured from package.json under `jest -> reporters`.

 ## Presentation deck

 A presentation deck explaining the project can be found [here](https://docs.google.com/presentation/d/1wHHqtE6UjXX1G7E-ox4f7Y__hzUi9hW3HYmCogBKRPo/edit?usp=sharing).